-Like so many misunderstood apple laden baked goods, (I’m talking to you Caramel Apple Sheet Cake), this Apple Bread Recipe is perfect all year long.
+Like so many misunderstood apple laden baked goods, (I’m talking to you Caramel Apple Sheet Cake), this bread is perfect all year long.
 This is why, when attending any local Farmers Market, you can get your hands on some tasty Amish apple bread.

 Apples work all year, my friends.
 Never underestimate the baking power of a winter apple.